RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles

 The large computational power of modern GPUs comes primarily from the large number of hardware cores, each executing a number of software threads.
-As an example, the GeForce Gtx780Ti card has 2880 cores and a theoretical single-precision peak-performance of 5.0 TFlops ($5\times 10^{12}$ floating point operations per second).
+Here we focus on two of the most recent architectures, Kepler (2012)\cite{NVIDIA:2012} and Pascal (2016)\cite{NVIDIA_P100:2016}.
+As an example, the GeForce Gtx780Ti card (Kepler architecture) has 2880 cores and a theoretical single-precision peak-performance of 5.0 TFlops ($5\times 10^{12}$ floating point operations per second).
 A key element to achieve good performance from a GPU is that the number of active software threads should be much larger than the number of hardware cores in order to hide latency of memory access.
 This makes it a challenge to utilize the GPU hardware when the number of particles $N$ is relatively small ($N\sim 10^3 - 10^4$).
 The obvious choice for parallelization, namely having one thread compute the forces for one particle, is clearly not efficient when the optimal number of threads exceeds the number of particles.
-There are three reasons to focus on utilizing the GPU hardware even at small system sizes; i) If one is interested in investigating long time scales rather than large systems.
-This is the case, for example, in the field of viscous liquid dynamics, where a system size of $10^4$ particles is considered large, but the interest is in studying as long time scales as possible.
-Note that finite size effects are relatively limited in these systems; for example Karmakar, Dasgupta, and Sastry\cite{Karmakar/Dasgupta/Sastry:2009} found convergence of diffusivity and relaxation time for a standard glass-forming model liquid already at N=1000. ii) As a building block for multi-GPU simulations (RUMD currently uses one GPU per simulation).
+There are three reasons to focus on utilizing the GPU hardware even at small system sizes; i) Simulating long time scales rather than large systems.
+This is of interest, for example, in the field of glass-forming liquids.
+Here a system size of $10^4$ particles is considered large, but the interest is in studying as long time scales as possible.
+Note that finite size effects are relatively limited in these systems; for example Karmakar, Dasgupta, and Sastry\cite{Karmakar/Dasgupta/Sastry:2009} found convergence of diffusivity and relaxation time for a standard model glass-former already at N=1000. ii) As a building block for multi-GPU simulations\cite{Bernaschi/Bisson/Fatica:2015} (RUMD currently uses one GPU per simulation).